 Remnants: none known

 Description: Geneva never made it past the proposal stage.
 When the Pennsylvania Railroad was being built through the township, the future village site was moved north to the tracks instead of leaving it at the area’s main crossroads which were basically heading for economic obsoletion.
-It was a good move & the timing of it all couldn’t have been better.
+It was a good move and the timing of it all couldn’t have been better.
 As seen in other places around the state, Geneva likely would have failed.
-Dunkirk was platted at the tracks in 1852 by Hugh Miller (1807 – 1890) from Virginia & named by him after Dunkirk, New York.
+Dunkirk was platted at the tracks in 1852 by Hugh Miller (1807 – 1890) from Virginia and named by him after Dunkirk, New York.
 Hugh was buried with relatives in Dunkirk Cemetery 1/2 of a mile south of the GPS coordinates on the west side of US 68.

 Grange – Lynn Township